 1. Include a Variety of Characters

-This is why some accounts require you to include at least one number, one uppercase letter, and sometimes one symbol is to ensure the strength and security of passwords.
+This is why some accounts require you to include at least one number, one uppercase letter, and sometimes one symbol.
+Doing so ensures the strength and security of passwords.

 2. Go for Long Passwords

-Remember: lengthy and personalised is the perfect mix.
+Remember: lengthy and personalised is the perfect mix for great password security.

 3. Check Password Strength